-- palm oil plantations are not complying with the relevant environment regulations and are not obtaining the legally required environmental licenses (3.1 and 3.3).
+- palm oil plantations are complying with the relevant environment regulations and obtaining the legally required environmental licenses (3.1).
 There are numerous cases of companies not conducting an Environmental Impact Assessment (AMDAL), which per the law, companies would not then be able to obtain an Environmental License nor a concession license.
 But in practice these companies are managing palm oil concessions and have obtained a concession license without following the due process.
-These cases usually involve bribery and/or weak enforcement by the authorized person from the local government. - natural ecosystems along the boundaries of protected areas and high conservation value areas are being cleared to establish palm oil plantations due to palm oil companies disregarding the relevant laws operating without land tenure, proper operating and agricultural licenses (3.2).
-There is also a lack of officially publicly available maps and data on palm oil concessions.
+These cases usually involve bribery and/or weak enforcement by the authorized person from the local government. - natural ecosystems along the boundaries of protected areas and high conservation value areas are being cleared to establish palm oil plantations (3.2).
+One of the most egregious forms of land-based illegality linked to palm oil in Indonesia is conversion of protected areas for commodity production.
+This is the result of palm oil companies disregarding the relevant laws including those connected to locally protected areas (Kawasan Lindung Setempat) and/or palm oil companies operating with without land tenure, proper operating licenses etc.